Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Conjugate Prompting to Recover Pretraining Capabilities

 \section{Conjugate Prompting to Recover Pretraining Capabilities}

-In \refsec{conjugate-linreg}, we have observed that applying our model $T$ to linear regression prompts with lower likelihood of being drawn under the fine-tuning distribution yields an output with lower continuous distribution loss.
-We interested in generalizing this strategy to recover capabilities learnt and utilized during pretraining but not during fine-tuning.
-We can take advantage of this observation to design a novel prompting strategy that requires a transform $\promptstrat$ from the original prompt $P$ to a new prompt $P'$ satisfying two important properties: \begin{enumerate}[leftmargin=*] \item \textbf{(Lower likelihood)} $P'$ should have lower likelihood under the fine-tuning distribution relative to $P$.
-This manipulates task inference in favor of the desired solution learnt at pretraining, ensuring that when evaluating $P'$, the model will achieve lower loss. \item \textbf{(Invertibility)} There should exist an inverse to the prompting strategy $\promptstrat^{-1}$ to convert the answer $T(P')$ to an answer to $P$.
-This ensures that solving $P'$ effectively also solves $P$. \end{enumerate} When we ``conjugate'' the model by $\promptstrat$, e.g. apply $\promptstrat^{-1} \circ T \circ \promptstrat$, we will transform the input into a space where $T$ performs the solution of interest, and then undo the original transformation, yielding a solution to the original problem that reflects the suppressed pretrained capability.
-Under this framework, the conjugate prompting strategy in \refsec{conjugate-linreg} is succintly described as $\promptstrat : (X, y) \to (X, \gamma y)$.
-When the model and capabilities of interest naturally contain such a transformation, we can design a conjugate prompting strategy which recovers pretrained capabilities.
+In \refsec{conjugate-linreg}, we observed that applying our model $T$ to regression prompts with lower likelihood under the fine-tuning distribution yields lower continuous distribution loss.
+We are interested in generalizing this to recover pretraining capabilities not utilized after fine-tuning.
+We design a prompting strategy that uses a transform $\promptstrat$ from prompt $P$ to a new prompt $P'$ satisfying two properties: \begin{enumerate}[leftmargin=*] \item \textbf{(Lower likelihood)} $P'$ should have lower likelihood under the fine-tuning distribution to shift task inference in favor of the pretraining solution. \item \textbf{(Invertibility)} There should exist an inverse to the prompting strategy $\promptstrat^{-1}$ to convert the answer $T(P')$ to an answer to $P$.
+This ensures that solving $P'$ effectively also solves $P$. \end{enumerate} When we ``conjugate'' the model by $\promptstrat$ (apply $\promptstrat^{-1} \circ T \circ \promptstrat$), we transform the input into a space where $T$ performs the solution of interest and then undo the original transformation, yielding a solution that reflects the suppressed pretrained capability.
+The conjugate prompting strategy in \refsec{conjugate-linreg} is succintly described as $\promptstrat : (X, y) \to (X, \gamma y)$.
+When the model and training distributions naturally contain such a transformation, we can utilize conjugate prompting to recover pretrained capabilities.